JanoschMenke/metis/README.md

 ### SSH
-It is assumed you have a working version of Reinvent on a Server instance that is running slurm and ssh.
+It is assumed you have a working version of Reinvent on a Server instance that is running Slurm and ssh.

 1. Change the ssh settings in the `example_project/de_novo_files/ssh_settings.yml` file.
-      - `ssh_login`: your login to ssh e.g. `username@remote_server` *you should be able to access your remote server without password for example using an RSA Key*
+      - `ssh_login`: your login to SSH e.g. `username@remote_server` *you should be able to access your remote server without a password, for example, using an RSA Key*
       - `path_remote_folder`: path on the remote machine, from where Reinvent files will be loaded and stored.
       - `de_novo_json`: specify which default `reinvent.json` file to use
-      - `default_slurm`: specify which default slurm job to use
+      - `default_slurm`: specify which default Slurm job to use

 2. Copy and unzip the `metis_reinvent.zip` to the remote machine.
 Make sure that the `path_remote_folder` in the `ssh_settings.yml` file matches with the folder location and also in the `initial_reinvent.json`.